Democratic Revolutionary Peoples Party

 The Democratic Revolutionary Peoples Party (DRPP) was a political party in the Indian state of Manipur.
 The party launched 23 candidates in the state assembly elections in 2002, out of whom two were elected - N. Biren Singh and Thokchom Meinya.

 In total, the party received 51,916 votes.
-Post-elections, the party joined the Secular Progressive Front led by the Indian National Congress (INC) in Manipur.
+Post-elections, the party joined the Manipur Progressive Secular Alliance led by the Indian National Congress (INC) in Manipur.
 Ahead of the 2004 Lok Sabha elections, the DRPP merged with the INC.